chapel-lang/chapel/doc/rst/developer/bestPractices/GitCheatsheet.rst

 See ContributorInfo.rst for more information about the process of contributing code to Chapel.
 The basic workflow is:

-A) `Let the Chapel community know about any long-term or big efforts`_
 B) `Use GitHub to fork the Chapel project`_
 C) `Create and switch to a feature branch`_
 D) `Develop your contribution locally`_